List of islands of Japan

 According to a survey conducted by the Japan Coast Guard in 1987, the number of islands in Japan was 6,852.
 At that time, the survey only counted islands with coastlines of 100 meters or more that were shown on paper maps.

 On February 28, 2023, the Geospatial Information Authority of Japan announced that the number of islands had been updated to 14,125 through a recount using digital maps.
 Since there is no international standard for counting islands, only islands with a coastline of 100 meters or more were counted, as in the past.
 According to the GSI, advances in surveying technology and the detailed representation of topographic features through digital mapping contributed to this announcement.

+Japanese archipelago

 Main islands

 The four main islands of Japan are: